 - Solid background in either chemistry, materials science or electrical engineering is required, fundamental knowledge in the other disciplines is helpful.

 - Introductory courses in general chemistry or electrical engineering are offered for students with little background.

 - Advanced training in electrical engineering, materials science, physical and materials chemistry, electrochemistry and energy science and technology follows.

 - Special emphasis is on practical training in lab courses.
-The program comprises a chemistry lab and two labs dealing with energy science and technology.
+The programme comprises a chemistry lab and two labs dealing with energy science and technology.

 - During the second year the program focusses on fuel cells and batteries.

-“Energy Science and Technology” is an interdisciplinary program.
+“Energy Science and Technology” is an interdisciplinary programme.
 Instructors from Ulm University institutes, research institutions and companies are contributing to it, including:

 - Faculty of Natural Sciences, Chemistry Department, Ulm University: